“There’s always room for a story that can transport people to another place.”

 We will begin with the grandmother of stories…

-Eliciting images of people gathered close around a crackling fire, or a performer embodying a favorite character on a stage, Oral Storytelling creates a supremely intimate connection between the storyteller and their audience.
+Eliciting images of people gathered close around a crackling fire, or a performer embodying a favourite character on a stage, Oral Storytelling creates a supremely intimate connection between the storyteller and their audience.
 In this ancient art, the storyteller pulls the listeners in with the manipulation of their own voice and posture as they assume the roles of narrator and chorus, hero and villain…all while exposing their own essence through their interpretation of the tale.
 Each tale is made unique by the one who tells it, and it is never told the same way twice.

 This tradition is the heart of today’s D&D experience.
 The DM is the Storyteller, interpreting each character and event with their own unique spin, whether they are using a pre-written adventure or one of their own imaginings.
 Even the physical nature is the same: just as the traditional form often is performed in a physically close setting, with the audience in a cosy circle around the storyteller, the DM and their players are also in an intimate stance, gathered around a table together for hours as the tale unfolds.